Unchain1014/Routinely/README.md

 - Routines stored in human-readable JSON files
 - Open-source and cross-platform compatibility using PyQt6

+**Routinely** is designed to look and feel like a workplace daily scheduler and can be used for this purpose.

 ## Installation
 ### Prerequisites
 - Python 3 (Latest version recommended)